 An incident without injury is sometimes easily forgotten.
 We often tend to shrug them off as a fortunate escape.

 In everyday life, there is a real danger in brushing off accidents that do not hurt, harm, or damage.
-When these near-misses happen, we should immediately notice and action.
-Because a non-injury incident is a positive sign that something is wrong.
+When these near-misses happen, we should immediately notice and action because a non-injury incident is a positive sign that something is wrong.
+A near-miss is an opportunity to learn and communicate about effective accident prevention.

-One of the best ways to eliminate the likelihood of future close calls is through effective root cause analysis and effective corrective actions taken.
-A list of near-misses can be almost endless: lack of proper machine guarding; improper maintenance or grounding of equipment; missing handrails or guards; poor housekeeping; improperly stored material; stubbing a toe on a protruding floor object; bumping up against a sharp object; or tripping over clutter.
-It’s best to learn the real lessons from these near-misses, since they are very likely to continue to occur repeatedly until an injury finally occurs.
+One of the best ways to eliminate the likelihood of close calls is through effective root cause analysis and making effective measures toward corrective actions.
+A list of near-misses can be almost endless: lack of proper machine guarding; improper maintenance or grounding of equipment; missing handrails or guards; poor housekeeping; improperly stored material; stubbing a toe on a protruding floor object; bumping up against a sharp object; and tripping over clutter are just a handful of examples.
+It’s best to learn the real lessons from these near-misses, since they will likely continue to occur until an injury occurs.

 There was a study conducted many years ago that found for every serious or disabling injury reported, there were about 10 injuries of a less serious nature, 30 property damage incidents, and about 600 incidents (near misses) with no visible injury or property damage.
 This study was part of the foundation for the widely accepted accident prevention theory that “increased frequency leads to severity.”